Vanguard Digital Advisor review 2024

 Cons: Where Vanguard Digital Advisor could improve

-Unlike many robo-advisors, which may construct portfolios with ETFs representing more than 20 different asset classes, Vanguard constructs all its portfolios with just four ETFs:
+Unlike many robo-advisors, which may construct portfolios with ETFs representing more than 20 different asset classes, Vanguard constructs its all-index portfolio with just four ETFs:

-Vanguard drastically simplifies the portfolio management process, which may not be the worst thing, given so much unnecessary complexity and deliberate misdirection in the financial world.
-But it’s hard not to think that the portfolio could be more diversified across asset classes such as real estate, commodities or others.
+So, in a couple of portfolios, Vanguard drastically simplifies the portfolio management process, which may not be the worst thing, given so much unnecessary complexity and deliberate misdirection in the financial world.
+But it’s hard not to think that these portfolios could be more diversified across asset classes such as real estate, commodities or others.
 That kind of balance could give a portfolio more resilience in tough times and even out a portfolio’s performance through the ups and downs of the market.

 If you’re looking for a wide selection of investments, then be sure to look at Wealthfront as well as M1 Finance, where you can buy pre-made funds or virtually construct your own funds.
 Interactive Advisors also offers an above-average selection of investments.